zhendrikse/tdd/cookiecutter-templates/cookiecutter-kata-python/{{ cookiecutter.kata|lower }}/README.md

 book](https://leanpub.com/4rulesofsimpledesign) on the subject based on his observations running the Game Of Life Kata over many code retreats.

+### Conclusion

+Summarizing, we continuously ping back and forth between our production code and our specifications (test code).
+We do this in the _smallest increments_ that we can possibly think of.
+We keep ourselves in check by requiring 100% code coverage at all times.
+If we get below 100%, apparently we "managed" to write code before we had a test for it.
+Remember that this spoils the whole idea of TDD!

 ## Resources